Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 2 X 10^-4 X 0.5 m = 0.1 mm.

-A FNR Actuator is a constantly loaded hydraulic piston that raises or lowers a movable fuel bundle over a range of 1.1 m for controlling insertion of that movable fuel bundle from the matrix of fixed fuel bundles.
+A FNR Actuator is a constantly loaded hydraulic piston that raises or lowers a movable fuel bundle over a range of 1.1 m for controlling the insertion of that movable fuel bundle into the matrix of fixed fuel bundles.
 This insertion must be precise, smooth and hysterisis free.
-The weight of the movable fuel bundle less its buoyancy force in liquid sodium less the buoyancy force caused by its indicator Indicator Tube is constantly acting downwards on the piston type actuator.
+The weight of the movable fuel bundle less its buoyancy force in liquid sodium and less the buoyancy force caused by its indicator Indicator Tube is constantly acting downwards on the piston type actuator.
 That force is balanced by the liquid sodium pressure in the actuator cylinder and the actuator piston cross sectional area.
 The mass of a FNR movable fuel bundle is about 1.7 tonnes.
 A hysterisis free vertical position resolution of about:

 0.1 mm = 100um